Afif13/CSS-Tip/content/length-to-integer/index.md

 </p>
 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

-The same trick works with other type as well.
+The same trick works with other types as well.
 Example with `angle`:

 ```css
 /* register the value as an angle */